How To Slice In Cricut Design Space – Cricut Slice Tutorial

 12. Press The Design

+I pre-pressed my garment for 2-3 seconds first to remove any wrinkles and moisture.
 To perfectly line up my transfer, I folded the baby onesie in half and pressed a line right down the middle.
 Then I just lined up the middle of the heart with the pressed line.

 If using the Cricut EasyPress (or an iron), you can turn your garment over and press the back as well to make sure the design is well adhered to the garment.

-The finished product!
 I absolutely love it, it’s so pretty!

 (Please note: This post contains affiliate links.
 Read our full disclosure policy here.)